Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 The Danube divides the city into two – Buda on the left and Pest on the right.

 • โ€œMagyarโ€: This is where Hungarians aspire to live.
-Proportionately fewer foreigners live on this side of the Danube though this is where international schools are located.
+Proportionately fewer foreigners live on this side of the Danube, though this is where international schools are located.
 Overall, youโ€™d tap into the local market here.
 Itโ€™s a good thing if you are bullish on Hungary in the long run.
-However, the Corona crisis did not impact this area as much as there were few short-term lets, and it was not dependent on foreigners.

 • โ€œCore centerโ€: I am referring to the 5th, 6th, and 7th districts within the ring road.
 This is where youโ€™ll find the Parliament, the Basilica, all the shopping areas, bars, clubs, Opera, Synagogues, etc. Itโ€™s generally where tourists spend most of their time sightseeing, eating, and drinking.
 This area has the highest concentration of Airbnb lets and foreigners living there to study, work and play.
-I firmly believe this is where the best opportunities are to be found, especially in the 6th district.
+I firmly believe this is where the best opportunities are to be found along with some parts of the 8th.

 A warning about the 8th district